openpsa/jsgrid/docs/content/configuration/options.md

 Now the widths of the columns sum up to 300 pixels, which is the width of the grid.

-If the value is false and the value in width option is set, then no re-sizing happens whatsoever.
-So in this example, if `shrinkToFit` is set to false, column one will have a width of 80 pixels, column two will have a width of 120 pixels and the grid will retain the width of 300 pixels.
+If the value is `false` and the `width` option is set, then no re-sizing happens whatsoever.
+So in this example, if `shrinkToFit` is set to `false`, column one will have a width of 80 pixels, column two will have a width of 120 pixels and the grid will retain the width of 300 pixels.
 If the value of `shrinkToFit` is an integer, the width is calculated according to it.

 ### `width`
 **Type:** integer